-Sandah, the sanctuary's handsomest tiger, never teased Patrick.
+Sandah, the sanctuary's handsomest tiger never teased Patrick.
 He visited from the east side of the compound.
-He peered through the fence.

 "I had a terrible toothache," he growled.
 "I drooled all day, and couldn't sleep at night, because my face hurt so much.
 I'm so glad I let the veterinarians pull that bad tooth.
 I feel so much better.
 You should do it."